 Love, from Scotland x

-You can book through the Greenhillock Website, or through Cool Camping website.
+You can book through the Greenhillock Website, or through the Cool Camping website.
 Camping is £18pn (for 2 adults) and £5pn for additional adults and £3 for kids.
-Glamps have a minimum 2 night stay and is £60pn for two adults and £5pn for additional children.
+Glamps have a minimum 2-night stay and are £60pn for two adults and £5pn for additional children.
 The glamps sleep up to 3 children on camping mattresses.
-Glamps have their own separate bathroom, with shower.
+The Glamping Tents have their own separate bathroom, with shower.

 The Greenhillock Wildlife Blog is also a great read.